mirzawaqasahmed/f5-big-iq-lab/docs/class2/module2/lab1.rst

     :align: center
 |

-.. note:: You'll need to setup the *Application Server Node* first to be able to select them as your pool members
+.. note:: You'll need to setup the *Application Server Nodes* first to be able to select them as your pool members.
+So create the nodes as showned in the screenshot **below** and then setup the pool member.
+To setup the pool member, it may be easier to click on the drop down list and type the beginning of the node name (ie 10.1.20.130 or 10.1.20.131)

 * Application Server Pool: